Egg Donor Cycle—Originally Deemed a Failure Results in Twins

 I responded to my doctor's question by confirming that he was speaking to his intended patient.
 Then I firmly asserted that all communication was supposed to go through my husband as was indicated on my chart.
 He explained that he had other procedures to get through that morning and that Brian should contact his office with additional questions.

-As I was standing next to my boss, whom I liked very much but had no intention whatsoever of disclosing that I was trying to get pregnant through an anonymous egg donor, I excused myself so that I could call Brian with the news.
+As I was standing next to my boss, whom I liked very much but had no intention whatsoever of disclosing that I was trying to get pregnant through an unknown egg donor, I excused myself so that I could call Brian with the news.
 Not surprisingly, he had a lot of questions.
 Frankly, I was totally annoyed that I had to be the one to address them.
 I undoubtedly instructed him to call our doctor’s office to get the answers that he needed and deserved.

 Again, I realize that my behavior seems icy especially since Brian had suffered through the same painful losses as I. To be blunt, I was resentful towards my husband, about this particular issue, because I felt I had done my part and had been pushed to my emotional brink.
 I was angry because I felt that he was putting his own selfish desires ahead of my pain.
 I had sacrificed a great deal and I didn't think he fully appreciated the hell that I had been through emotionally and physically.
 Suffice to say, I wasn’t willing to participate in the minute details that were required in quarterbacking an egg donor cycle.
 My feeling was that if he was committed to carrying out this egg donor ‘thing’ he was going to have to have skin in the game too.
 I wasn’t amenable to letting him get off (pardon the pun) by delivering his man-sample to our doc's office and then transferring all of the other responsibilities over to me.
 NO, I was not.
 I was willing to show up for the necessary doctor’s visits but beyond that, he was going to take ownership of this undertaking.